descent-universe/universe/README.md

 ##### Do query path based array functions work directly on the source array?

 No, all functions do create a copy of the provided array.

+### Implemented global scope callback functions

+- `encloseCallback` - creates a Closure of a provided callable, automatically uses `Closure::fromCallable` when available
+- `encloseCallbackPattern` - calls `encloseCallback` after the provided callback pattern (separated by the provided method separator and enhanced by the provided namespace) was converted to a callback.